pickifyappsupport/pickify-app/support/index.md

 ### I reinstalled the app and my prizes are gone

 Unlocked prizes are stored on your device only — there is no account and no iCloud sync — so deleting the app removes them.
-Premium itself is tied to your Apple Account and comes back with **Restore Purchase**.
+The unlock itself is tied to your Apple Account and comes back with **Restore Purchase**.

 ## Settings and accessibility